Biden proposed enforceable ethics code and term limits for Supreme Court. How might they work?

 In 2021, he fulfilled a campaign promise by convening a commission t o study potential changes to the court.
 It was not charged with making recommendations and cautioned that excessive change could potentially erode democracy.

-There's been little movement on the issue until the latest proposals, which come amid growing outrage among Democrats about high court opinions that overturned landmark decisions on abortion rights and federal regulatory powers.
+The latest proposals come amid growing outrage among Democrats about high court opinions that overturned landmark decisions on abortion rights and federal regulatory powers.

-Even if Biden's proposals aren't likely to pass, the ideas could draw the attention of voters in a tight presidential election.
+Even if Biden's ideas aren't likely to pass, the ideas could draw the attention of voters in a tight presidential election.
+Vice president Kamala Harris, who Biden endorsed for president after dropping out of the race, backed the proposal.

-Conservative activist Leonard Leo blasted Biden's proposals in a statement: “It’s about Democrats destroying a court they don’t agree with."
+It's being blasted by conservatives like activist Leonard Leo, who said in a statement: “It’s about Democrats destroying a court they don’t agree with."

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.